samhauz/Getting-CleaningData/README.md

 The code for performing the tasts reads as below.
 It is also stored under .../Getting-CleaningData/run_analysis.R

 ```
-#Working Directory inder "UCI HAR DataSet".
+#Working Directory located under "UCI HAR DataSet".
-#Merges the TRAINING and TEST data sets to create one DATA SET.
+# 1. Merges the TRAINING and TEST data sets to create one DATA SET.

 trainDat <- read.table("train/X_train.txt")
 testDat <- read.table("test/X_test.txt")